10 Tips How To Sleep On A Plane

 A blanket will keep you warm when temperatures drop on board.
 Buckle your seat belt over your blanket.
 If there’s turbulence, the flight attendant won’t need to wake you up to check that you’re secured.

 Get a good pillow.
 There are many different versions out there.
 Choose what works best for you.
 Travelling light, it makes more sense to get an inflatable one with some extra neck support.
-I like the MLVOC Inflatable Neck Pillow with Ear Plugs, Eye Mask and Drawstring Bag.
+I like the MLVOC Neck Pillow.

 As soon as you leave your departure city, act as if you’re already in the time zone of your destination.